michaelbeaumont/awesome-leaved/README.md

 ----

 * Spacing between clients can be a bit uneven, not sure yet exactly why this is happening.
-* Trying to switch to a container by clicking on the tab will not work, this is on the todo
 * Properly clean up on layout switch